ANFTechTeam/ANFShowBack/README.md

  3. a new row is added to the table 'ANFSBDailyLog' for each volume.
  4. a row is created (if it doesn't exist) or modified in the table 'ANFSBYYYYMM' which increments the running cost of each volume.

-On the last day of each month, the Logic App outputs a table in two formats: CSV and HTML You can add an action after these steps to send the reports via email or some other method.
+On the last day of each month, the Logic App outputs a table in two formats: CSV and HTML.
+You can add an action after these steps to send the reports via email or some other method.